ligi/docs/trezor-user/settingup.rst

 1. TREZOR Bridge
 --------------------------

-To allow TREZOR communicate with `TREZOR Wallet <https://wallet.trezor.io>`_ you need to install a piece of software called TREZOR Bridge.
+To allow TREZOR to communicate with `TREZOR Wallet <https://wallet.trezor.io>`_ you need to install a piece of software called TREZOR Bridge.
 When you go to `TREZOR Wallet <https://wallet.trezor.io>`_ website you will see a page with a Download link.
 Download the TREZOR bridge and follow the instructions on the screen.

 2. TREZOR Chrome extension
 --------------------------